bomonike/bomonike.github.io/ap-compsci.md

    1. Install <a target="_blank" href="https://privatebin.info/">PrivateBin</a> server for encryption before sending to zero-knowledge server.
    1. Encrypt secret text and send to another for decryption (end-to-end encryption) using <a target="_blank" href="https://privatebin.info/">zeor-knowledge</a>

-<a href="#Clouds">G. Navigate within cloud environments</a> (Hertzer, AWS, Azure, Google)

-   1. Obtain free accounts to use clouds.
-   1. Setup user account permissions to avoid using too-powerful root credentials.
-   1. Install CLI programs to enable shell scripts to automate use of clouds.

-<a href="#LowCodeApps">H. Use low-code systems to develop a mobile app</a> -

-<a href="#PythonApps">I. Code Python apps</a><br /> - 4) <a target="_blank" href="https://wilsonmar.github.io/python-certifications/">Python Fundamentals certification</a>

 - 5) College Board AP Computer Science Principles (March)